uripaz9/myApp/README.md

 Now you can start developing in your IDE.

 ## Editor X Revisions
 The repository contains the site's code and a reference to an Editor X revision in the velo.config.json file.
-Editor X revision represents the state of your site except the code: design, schemas and applications.
+Editor X revision represents the state of your site design and schemas.
 While designing in Editor X, both Online & Dev, revisions are periodically created.
 In the Dev Editor you also have a ‘Sync Changes’ button, which creates new revisions and updates it in your local code.

 ## Dev Editor